-(7) Shrubs and hedges.
-Shall be a minimum of two feet in height when measured immediately after planting.
-Hedges where required shall be planted and maintained so as to form a continuous, unbroken, solid, visual screen within a maximum of one year after planting.
-To this end, shrubs shall be spaced a maximum of two feet, center to center, unless plants are exceptionally full, in which case the shrubs shall be permitted to be planted up to a maximum of 30 inches, center to center, provided the branches are touching at the time of planting.

-Hedges must be allowed to attain height of 36 inches except where providing adequate and safe sight distance requires them to be maintained at a 30-inch height.

-Hedges that are required for screening purposes shall have their height specified as follows: Hedges shall fully screen equipment that is five feet above grade or less.
+- (7) Shrubs and hedges.
+All shrubs and hedges Sshall be a minimum of two feet in height when measured immediately after planting.
+Hedges where required shall be planted and maintained so as to form a continuous, unbroken, solid, visual screen within a maximum of one year after planting. - (a) To this end, sShrubs shall be spaced a maximum of two feet, center to center, unless plants are exceptionally full, in which case the shrubs shall be permitted to be planted up to a maximum of 30 inches, center to center, provided the branches are touching at the time of planting. - (b) Hedges must be allowed to attain height of 36 inches except where providing adequate and safe sight distance requires them to be maintained at a 30-inch height. - (c) Hedges that are required for screening purposes shall have their height specified as follows shall meet the following specifications: Hedges shall fully screen equipment that is five feet above grade or less.
 Equipment five to 16 feet above grade shall be screened with hedges that are half of the height of the item to be screened.
 In such instances, the required hedge shall not be any less than five feet in height.
 Anything higher than 16 feet shall be screened with shrubbery that is a minimum of eight feet in height.